Friday, June 20, 2025

 1 teaspoon vanilla extract

-In a large bowl combine the blitzed almonds, salt, sifted confectioner’s sugar, and granulated sugar.
+In a large bowl, combine the blitzed almonds, salt, sifted confectioner’s sugar, and granulated sugar.

 Bake for 35 to 40 minutes, until the cake is golden brown and a cake tester inserted into the center comes out (sort of) clean.
 (In my oven, 40 minutes is just right.)
 You want to turn it out of the pan quickly.
 After 2—but no more than 5—minutes, carefully run a small straight metal spatula or the blade of a thin knife around the cake in the pan.
 If it seems to be “pulling,” wait a minute and try again.
-After you have done this, release the cake.
+After you’ve done this, release the cake.
 If it doesn’t seem to release right away, hold it upside down for a minute and it will release.

 Cool before serving.